- Radical professor of Critical Race Theory at UCLA

 In 1996 Crenshaw and Vassar College political-science professor Luke Charles Harris co-founded the African-American Policy Forum (AAPF) “to promote women’s rights in the context of struggles for racial justice” and “to advance racial justice, gender equality and human rights, both in the United States and internationally.”
 Crenshaw is currently the executive director of that organization.

-Crenshaw is a major figure in the field of Critical Race Theory, a radical legal framework founded by the late Derrick Bell, which maintains that because the entire structure and history of America are founded upon racism and oppression, the nation’s laws and legal institutions are necessarily unjust, invalid, and undeserving of nonwhite minorities’ respect.
+Crenshaw is a foundational figure in the field of Critical Race Theory, a radical legal framework founded by the late Derrick Bell, which maintains that because the entire structure and history of America are founded upon racism and oppression, the nation’s laws and legal institutions are necessarily unjust, invalid, and undeserving of nonwhite minorities’ respect.
+By Crenshaw’s telling, minorities in America have “a shared sense of being under collective assault.”

 From 2009-11, Crenshaw served as faculty director of the UCLA Law School’s Critical Race Studies program, which seeks to “transform racial justice advocacy” and to serve as “a training ground for a new generation of practitioners, scholars and advocates committed to racial justice theory and practice.”

-One of Crenshaw’s key contributions to the field of Critical Race Theory is the idea of “intersectionality,” which examines how different types of discrimination (such as racism and misogyny) overlap and thereby compound one another’s effect on minorities, particularly nonwhite women.
-Crenshaw believes that because discrimination against women and nonwhites have typically been studied only by means of “single-axis analysis” focusing on either racism or sexism in isolation, black women have been “theoretically erased” as a result.
-“It’s important to clarify,” she elaborates, “that the term [‘intersectionality’] was used to capture the applicability of black feminism to anti-discrimination law….
+One of Crenshaw’s key contributions to the field of Critical Race Theory has been the idea of “intersectionality,” which examines how different types of discrimination (such as racism and misogyny) overlap and thereby compound one another’s effect on minorities, particularly nonwhite women.
+Crenshaw coined the term in 1989.
+She believes that because discrimination against women and nonwhites have typically been studied only by means of “single-axis analysis” focusing on either racism or sexism in isolation, black women have been “theoretically erased” as a result.
+“It’s important to clarify,” Crenshaw elaborates, “that the term [‘intersectionality’] was used to capture the applicability of black feminism to anti-discrimination law….
 The particular challenge in the law was one that was grounded in the fact that anti-discrimination law looks at race and gender separately.
 The consequence of that is when African-American women or any other women of color experience either compound or overlapping discrimination, the law initially just was not there to come to their defense.”

 In Crenshaw’s calculus, white Americans’ deep-seated racism was displayed starkly in their reaction to the “not-guilty” jury verdict in O.J.
 Simpson’s 1995 double-murder trial.
 She states: “[I]t was for me, as an observer, a bone-chilling moment, because I and others of my generation are the post-civil rights generation, we didn’t grow up around lynchings or white riots or really seeing the bare face of white rage….
 So white rage, group punishment—these are the ingredients that formed lynching in the past.
 And that was one of the most frightening moments that I experienced.”